JonathanBallard/X4_RKI-ShipSpecialization/README.md

   - Pulsar Vanguard
   - Lux
   - Kyd
   - Skua (Ship Variation Extension)

-- Advanced Scouts/Scanners
+<div style="width: 20%; color: white; background-color: #1295c4; font-weight: bold; padding: 12px 12px; margin: 20px,0px,0px,0px;"><font size="3">Advanced Scouts/Scanners:  </font></div>

   - Nimcha
   - Moreya
   - Takoba
   - Paramerion (Ship Variation Extension)
   - Akuma (Ship Variation Extension)

-##### Links
+<div style="width: 80%; color: white; background-color: #4c4d4c; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Links:  </font></div>

 - RKI-ShipSpecialization on Steam Workshop:
 - RKI-ShipSpecialization on Nexus Mods:
 - RKI-ShipSpecialization on GitHub: [X4_RKI-ShipSpecialization](https://github.com/JonathanBallard/X4_RKI-ShipSpecialization)
 - Tax on Egosoft Forums: [asgardschosen](https://forum.egosoft.com/memberlist.php?mode=viewprofile&u=462345)

-##### Legal:
+<div style="width: 80%; color: white; background-color: #4c4d4c; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Legal:  </font></div>

-If anyone wishes to modify any portion of this mod, they may do so, so long as they credit me and the people I credited appropriately.
+If anyone wishes to modify any portion of this mod, they may do so, so long as they credit my work, the work of others, and the special thanks, where it's appropriate.
 I will include the people to credit directly below this heading.

-##### Credits:
+<div style="width: 80%; color: white; background-color: #4c4d4c; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Credits:  </font></div>

-Tax/Jonathan Ballard - Ravenknight Industries Mods
+Tax/Jonathan Ballard - Ravenknight Industries (RKI) Mods
-Special Thanks To:
+_Thank you for being me.
+It's a dead-end job, and there's not a lot of perks, but somebody has to do it..._

+<div style="width: 80%; color: white; background-color: #4c4d4c; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Special Thanks To:  </font></div>

-Max Bain - Egosoft Forum Member & Creator of X4 Editor
+_Max Bain_ - Egosoft Forum Member & Creator of X4 Editor
+_Thanks for your help figuring out how to use the X4 Editor, and figuring out how you built.
+These 2 things are how I got my start in understanding the file system and structure of X4._

-DeadAirRT - Egosoft Forum Member & Creator of DeadAir Mods series
+_DeadAirRT_ - Egosoft Forum Member & Creator of DeadAir Mods series
+_Thanks for your advice and help on the Egosoft Forums_

-theqmann - Egosoft Forum Member & Author of the XML Patch Guide tutorial
+_theqmann_ - Egosoft Forum Member & Author of the XML Patch Guide tutorial
+_Without your guide on XML DIFF's, this would have been a much harder task.
+Thank you._

+_Shuul_ - Egosoft Forum Member & Author of VRO
+_Thanks for creating and continuing to maintain VRO, even in the face of adversity._